Exploring Melville Caves - A Hidden Gem Near St Arnaud

 Today, the area feels wonderfully peaceful, with native bushland, birdsong, and the chance to quietly spot kangaroos resting among the rocks — a reminder that this dramatic landscape is as alive as it is historic.

-Melville Caves Walk - 750 metres - 20 minutes - Medium
+Distance: 750 metres - Time: 20 minutes - Medium

 The walk to Melville Caves from the Melville Caves Lookout car park is 750 metres and takes about 20 minutes.
 The well-formed, undulating path meanders alongside incredible, gigantic rock formations.
+After about 300 metres, you reach the lookout, which offers incredible views over the hills and into the valley.
+A monument shows the landmarks' names and directions.

 The path then winds down a short section of steps before opening into a large clearing, where there is a sign to another lookout and the caves.
 There is a seat to enjoy the views and a steep drop-off at the lookout area, so be careful in this area.

 To the left of this area is the rocky path to the caves.
 Multiple caverns and pathways are beneath and around the massive rocks.
 The main cave has two levels and a small staircase to the second level.
+Make sure you look up inside the caves to see the rocks precariously balanced on each other, high above you.

 _edited.png)